 They can be used in barbecue sauces, sweet and sour sauce, soups, beans, pizza, apple sauce, breads, cookie dough, salads, etc.

-- As sugar / sweetener: dry the leaves (12 hours in the sun), then in a mortar crush them until making a powder and use in cooking as if was sugar / sweetener.
+- As sugar / sweetener: dry the leaves, then in a mortar crush them until making a powder and use in cooking as if was sugar / sweetener.
+The leaves should be dried in a place free of moisture and light (e.g. a cupboard).
+Sunlight can cause early oxidation of the leaves.

 Stevia was considered safe for human consumption through rigorous research, the Food and Drug Administration (FDA) and the Joint Expert Committee of the Food and Agriculture Organization of the United Nations (FAO / WHO) in food additives, recognize it as safe.